-Investigations Risk Tumour details Organs to consider For donors with a confirmed history of Minimal (<0.1%) Adenocarcinoma in situ of the uterine cervix All organs may be considered for transplantation uterine/uterine cervix cancer, obtain all data about staging, histology, High grade squamous intraepithelial lesions past therapy, type of follow-up or recurrence- free time before Low (0.1%-<2.0%) - - considering for organ donation.
-Intermediate (2.0%-<10%) - - High (≥10%) Invasive cancer of the uterus or cervix in the donor history with a cancer-free interval >5 years May be acceptable in exceptional circumstances e.g. where the recipient faces an imminent threat to life.
-Unacceptable risk Invasive cancer of the uterus or cervix diagnosed at retrieval or in the donor history with a cancer-free interval <5 years None Unknown Invasive cancer of the uterus or cervix reported in the donor history with incomplete or no follow-up documentation available None
+Investigations Risk Tumour details Organs to consider For donors with a confirmed history of uterine/uterine cervix cancer, obtain all data about staging, histology, past therapy, type of follow-up or recurrence-free time before considering for organ donation.
+Minimal (<0.1%) Adenocarcinoma in situ of the uterine cervix All organs may be considered for transplantation.
+High grade squamous intraepithelial lesions Low (0.1%-<2.0%) - - Intermediate (2.0%-<10%) - - High (≥10%) Invasive cancer of the uterus or cervix in the donor history with a cancer-free interval >5 years May be acceptable in exceptional circumstances e.g. where the recipient faces an imminent threat to life.
+Unacceptable risk Invasive cancer of the uterus or cervix diagnosed at retrieval or in the donor history with a cancer-free interval <5 years None.
+Unknown Invasive cancer of the uterus or cervix reported in the donor history with incomplete or no follow-up documentation available None.